 Hill's Prescription Diet Canine t/d Dental Care and t/d Dental Care Small Bites are clinically proven to reduce gingivitis by mechanically scrubbing the teeth as your dog chews and also contain clinically proven antioxidants to promote a healthy immune system.

-*While they are suitable for most healthy adult dogs, as these are specialised therapeutic diets, please consult your veterinarian to make sure that they are suitable for your dogs's specific needs before use.
+*While they are suitable for most healthy adult dogs, as these are specialised therapeutic diets, please consult your veterinarian to make sure that they are suitable for your dog's specific needs before use.

-If your dog does not have a history of dental disease but you want to throw in an extra ounce of prevention to take care of their dental health, an oral care diet is for you.
+If your dog does not have a history of dental disease but you want to throw in an extra ounce of prevention to take care of their dental health, an oral care diet is a great option for your dog.

 Oral care diets offer a lot of the benefits of therapeutic dental diets, namely reduced plaque levels and excellent complete and balanced nutrition.
 Much like therapeutic diets, oral care foods for dogs are best fed as your dog's main food to ensure optimal results.
 If you do mix feed with wet food, feed your wet food at a different meal time to the dry oral care food.

-Dental chews can do a lot for your dog's dental health, if your dog uses them correctly.
+Dental treats can do a lot for your dog's dental health, if your dog uses them correctly.
 Dental chews work by scraping against the tooth to mechanically remove tartar and plaque.
 If your dog wolfs down a treat quickly, this scraping action won't be achieved and there will be no dental benefit whatsoever.
 Some recommended brands of dental treats include Oravet, Greenies, Whimzees, Veggiedent and Prozym.

 The longer your dog takes to chew and grind their teeth on a dental chew or treat, the more benefit there is likely to be.
 For best results, be sure to follow the guidelines on the packet for the correct size and feeding frequency, and be mindful that treats will add to your pet's daily calorie count.

-While they won't reverse dental disease that is already present in your dog's mouth, water additives like Aquadent and Prozym Dental Solution are a simple way to help freshen your dog's breath and can even help to slow the growth of bacteria in the mouth.
+While they won't reverse dental disease that is already present in your dog's mouth, water additives and plaque control supplements are a simple way to help freshen your dog's breath and can even help to slow the growth of bacteria and formation of plaque.
 When using water additives your dog's water bowls should be changed daily and with each refill you will need to add more of the solution.

 Regular chewing can help to mechanically remove plaque from the surface of your dog's teeth to prevent staining and tartar build up.
 Be sure to choose a dental toy that is designed for your dog's size and age to avoid any damage to the teeth or the gums.